monstermuffin/awesome-mini-pc/README.md

 The project consists of:

 1. **Data**: Structured YAML files in `data/devices/` containing detailed specifications for each device, organized by manufacturer.
-2. **Frontend**: A React-based web application with powerful filtering capabilities to browse and compare devices.
+2. **Frontend**: A React-based web application with filtering/comparison capabilities to browse and compare devices.
 3. **Contribution Workflow**: GitHub Actions workflows to make contributing new devices easy.

 ### Data Structure